paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 - If the networking part of the behaviour fails, then a `{"event": "failed"}` notification is generated (as explained above).
 - A JSON-RPC error is generated if the `followSubscriptionId` is invalid.
 - If the `followSubscriptionId` is dead, then a `{"event": "disjoint"}` notification is generated (as explained above).
-- A JSON-RPC error is generated if the block hash passed as parameter doesn't correspond to any block that has been reported by `chainHead_v1_follow`.
+- A JSON-RPC error is generated if the block hash passed as parameter doesn't correspond to any block that has been reported by `chainHead_unstable_follow`.
 - A JSON-RPC error is generated if the `followSubscriptionId` is valid but the block hash passed as parameter has already been unpinned.